themorlan/openREM/docs/charts.rst

 ================================= ===============================================================
 Study frequency                   Bar chart of study description frequency
 --------------------------------- ---------------------------------------------------------------
-Study DAP                         | Bar chart of average DAP per study description
+Study DAP                         Bar chart of average DAP per study description |br|
-                                  | Boxplot with data point per study description
+                                  Boxplot with data point per study description |br|
-                                  | Histograms also plotted if *Calculate histogram data* **on**
+                                  Histograms also plotted if *Calculate histogram data* **on**
 --------------------------------- ---------------------------------------------------------------
-Study DAP over time               | Line chart of average DAP over time
+Study DAP over time               Line chart of average DAP over time |br|
-                                  | for each study description
+                                  for each study description
 --------------------------------- ---------------------------------------------------------------
-Study workload                    | Bar chart of number of studies carried out on each day of the
+Study workload                    Bar chart of number of studies carried out on each day of the |br|
-                                  | week, with each bar sub-divided into hours of the day
+                                  week, with each bar sub-divided into hours of the day
 --------------------------------- ---------------------------------------------------------------
 Requested procedure frequency     Bar chart of requested procedure name frequency
 --------------------------------- ---------------------------------------------------------------
-Requested procedure DAP           | Bar chart of average DAP per requested procedure name
+Requested procedure DAP           Bar chart of average DAP per requested procedure name |br|
-                                  | Boxplot with data point per study description
+                                  Boxplot with data point per study description |br|
-                                  | Histograms also plotted if *Calculate histogram data* **on**
+                                  Histograms also plotted if *Calculate histogram data* **on**
 --------------------------------- ---------------------------------------------------------------
-Requested procedure DAP over time | Line chart of average DAP over time
+Requested procedure DAP over time Line chart of average DAP over time |br|
-                                  | for each study description
+                                  for each study description
 ================================= ===============================================================